-6.4.3 a financial institution ("Financial Institution") as defined in the AMLO;

-- 6.4.4 an institution that - (i) is incorporated or established in an equivalent jurisdiction; - (ii) carries on a business similar to that carried on by a Financial Institution; - (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 of the AMLO; and - (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; - 6.4.5 a corporation listed on any stock exchange ("listed company") - 6.4.6 an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- - (i) a Financial Institution - (ii) an institution incorporated or established in Hong Kong, or in an equivalent jurisdiction that - i. has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 of the AMLO; and - ii. is supervised for compliance with those requirements. - 6.4.7 the Government or any public body in Hong Kong; or - 6.4.8 the government of an equivalent jurisdiction or a body in an equivalent jurisdiction that performs functions similar to those of a public body.

-6.5 Enhanced CDD (Note 7 of Appendix I)

-- 6.5.1 In situations where enhanced CDD is required (see Note 7 of Appendix I), further enquiry or investigation and/or such further steps as are considered appropriate, should be taken to ensure that there is no suspicion of money laundering or terrorist financing (e.g. by obtaining and verifying further details on the transactions to be undertaken and their underlying purposes and the parties involved). - 6.5.2 The following declaration can be incorporated into the CDD procedures:
+- 6.4.3 a financial institution ("Financial Institution") as defined in the AMLO; - 6.4.4 an institution that - (i) is incorporated or established in an equivalent jurisdiction; - (ii) carries on a business similar to that carried on by a Financial Institution; - (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 of the AMLO; and - (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; - 6.4.5 a corporation listed on any stock exchange ("listed company") - 6.4.6 an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- - (i) a Financial Institution - (ii) an institution incorporated or established in Hong Kong, or in an equivalent jurisdiction that - i. has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 of the AMLO; and - ii. is supervised for compliance with those requirements. - 6.4.7 the Government or any public body in Hong Kong; or - 6.4.8 the government of an equivalent jurisdiction or a body in an equivalent jurisdiction that performs functions similar to those of a public body. - 6.5 Enhanced CDD (Note 7 of Appendix I) - 6.5.1 In situations where enhanced CDD is required (see Note 7 of Appendix 1), further enquiry or investigation and/or such further steps as are considered appropriate, should be taken to ensure that there is no suspicion of money laundering or terrorist financing (e.g. by obtaining and verifying further details on the transactions to be undertaken and their underlying purposes and the parties involved).
+Enhanced CDD is not necessary for those individuals who are not physically present; so long as CDD requirements are met using "recognised digital identification system" approved by a government regulator.

+6.5.2 The following declaration can be incorporated into the CDD procedures:
-(i) We have checked the Client for risk of terrorist or money laundering activities (ii) We have taken reasonable measures to establish the source of wealth and source of funds of such persons (e.g. by obtaining and verifying further details on the transactions to be undertaken and their underlying purposes and the parties involved) - please state details

-(iii) We have conducted search on local company registry with regard to the Client's beneficial ownership and management structure (iv) We have obtained a declaration from the local registered agent of the overseas corporation or other satisfactory third party evidence of its beneficial ownership and management structure
+(i) We have checked the Client for risk of terrorist or money laundering activities (ii) We have taken reasonable measures to establish the source of wealth and source of funds of such persons (e.g. by obtaining and verifying further details on the transactions to be undertaken and their underlying purposes and the parties involved) - please state details (iii) We have conducted search on local company registry with regard to the Client's beneficial ownership and management structure (iv) We have obtained a declaration from the local registered agent of the overseas corporation or other satisfactory third party evidence of its beneficial ownership and management structure